webfactory/symfony-application-tests/README.md

 ### Validators ###

-Registered validators must implement the correct interface and an alias must be provided in the configuration.
+Registered validators must implement the correct interface and in Symfony < 2.7, an alias must be provided in the configuration.

 ### Form Types ###